 Having mostly taught third grade after a seven-year stint in first grade, I returned to second grade recently.
 I am so glad I did!
 One of the biggest takeaways from teaching second-grade math is that the Properties of Addition are one of the keys to math fact fluency.

-Fluency is not an automatic recall of facts or just fast an accurate.
-Fluency, as defined by the National Council of Teachers of Mathematics is demonstrating flexibility in computational methods while understanding these methods to produce answers efficiently.
+Fluency is not an automatic recall of facts or just fast and accurate.
+As defined by the National Council of Teachers of Mathematics, Fluency demonstrates flexibility in computational methods while understanding these methods to efficiently produce answers.

 One of the most powerful ways for students to practice the Properties of Addition is through number talks.
 But more importantly, when a student is explaining how he or she arrived at an answer, the teacher should help to label the strategy used, especially if it involved one of the Properties of Addition.
 Many times, students explain a strategy without naming it.